Pang Puai railway station

-1989 rail disaster
+1989 Derailment

-On 23 May 1989, a rail accident occurred at about 20:30 as the then rapid no. 38 (Chiang Mai-Bangkok) collided into the face of a mountain and derailed.
-The accident occurred between Pang Puai and Pha Khan railway stations.
-The train operator was instantly killed and mechanic and train conductor received minor injuries.
-All 8 carriages fell into the adjacent valley, causing 8 deaths, 32 serious injuries and 107 minor injuries.
+On 23 May 1989, 20:30 The Rapid Train no. 38 (Chiang Mai-Bangkok) crashed into the face of a mountain and derailed.
+The crash occurred between Pang Puai and Pha Khan railway stations.
+The train operator was instantly killed and the mechanic and train conductor received minor injuries.
+All eight carriages fell into the adjacent valley, causing eight deaths, 32 serious injuries and 107 minor injuries.
 After inspection, the cause was identified as due to a braking system failure.
 The system was fixed at Nakhon Lampang station, but failed again near Mae Mo station.
-At the site of the accident, it was reported the speed was at 75 km/h when the speed limit was 45 km/h and the accident occurred following the application of an emergency brake.
+At the site of the derailment, it was reported the speed was at 75 km/h when the speed limit was 45 km/h and the crash occurred following the application of an emergency brake.